-For the Class of 2015, this was countless hours of video content plus exercises and resources, weekly group coaching calls (which were recorded) and an online community (ie. a forum where we could post our dating and relationship dilemmas, and Evan and the other women would offer support and guidance).
-Evan is now offering the course – videos and materials – alone, with the community and coaching calls as optional add-ons.
-The price will make it more accessible for more women, which is great.
+For the Class of 2015, this was hours of video content plus exercises and resources, weekly group coaching calls (which were recorded) and an online community (ie. a forum where we could post our dating and relationship dilemmas, and Evan and the other women would offer support and guidance).
+Evan is now offering the Love U course – videos and materials – alone, with coaching as optional add-ons.
+Purchasing the course alone will make it affordable for more women, which is great.
 But the coaching calls and community really helped me to absorb the material so that I ‘got it’ and it became second nature.
 I’m really glad that, for me, it was just one, big investment.
 Totally worth it.

 My Love U experience and why Evan wanted to throttle me

 I can’t even begin to tell you how much I loved Love U. I found every second of every video riveting – Evan is a great speaker.
 What he says is so practical, how he says it is so down-to-earth, and his honesty, especially about his own dating experiences and marriage, is so refreshing.
 (Special thanks to his wonderful wife who allows him to be so candid.)